You learned several options strategies in the options unit.

 Answers:

-When the long put is exercised, the investor sells the 100 shares of PEP stock at $120.
-Because they’re selling stock, the investor establishes sales proceeds.
+When the long put is exercised, the investor sells the shares at the strike price ($120).
+Because the investor is selling stock, exercise establishes sales proceeds.

 One last example involving put contracts: